assghard/Laramin-CMS/README.md

 # Laramin CMS - simple MVP Content Management System based on Laravel framework

 **Laramin CMS** is a MVP CMS (Content Management System) based on Laravel framework created for web developers to support them in creating web applications.
-This is a pure Laravel with `nwidart/laravel-modules`.
+This is a Laravel with `nwidart/laravel-modules`, auth, dashboard, user and pages management.
 Laramin CMS provides a basic functionality needed in every project so you don't start from the white space.
 It has:
 - Homepage, subpages, contact page, send contact
 - Admin dashboard (to manage content, pages, menus, media, users, user submissions)
 - SEO features: Headers, content, meta and Open Graph data, structured Schema.org data, titles and alts for images

 Also it provides a few more tips like system settings, system errors, auth management, user module.
 I tried to create it as simple as it can be, using as less packages as possible (for maintenance reasons) - only MVP functions.
 So you can easily develop it and implement own stuff needed in your project.

 - [Modules](#laramin-cms-modules)
 - [Used Packages and libraries](#used-packages-and-libraries)